 If we just try to be good, then we'll go to heaven, right?
 No!

-2 Timothy 1:9 Not because of anything 'good' we've done, but through the Lord Jesus Christ.
+2 Timothy 1:9 [Verse about salvation is not because of anything 'good' we've done, but through the Lord Jesus Christ].

-Ephesians 2:8-9 We are not saved by doing good works.
+Ephesians 2:8-9 [Verse that tells us we are not saved by doing good works].

-Ephesians 2:10 Saved by grace through faith, which is a gift of God.
+Ephesians 2:10 [Verse about being saved by grace through faith, which is a gift of God].

-Romans 1:16-17 Salvation to everyone who believes the gospel of righteousness
+Romans 1:16-17 [Verse about salvation for everyone who believes the gospel of righteousness].

-Titus 2:11-14 The grace of God that offers salvation to all people, through the Lord Jesus Christ who gave himself for our redemption.
+Titus 2:11-14 [Verse about the grace of God that offers salvation to all people, through the Lord Jesus Christ who gave himself for our redemption].

-Acts 15:1-11 Paul talks about how God purifies our hearts by faith, through the grace of the Lord Jesus Christ we are saved.
+Acts 15:1-11 [In this passage, Paul talks about how God purifies our hearts by faith, through the grace of the Lord Jesus Christ we are saved].